eddymail/NewGo4Lunch/README.md

 # P7_Go4Lunch

-## Informations générales
+## General informations
-Ce dépôt contient une application pour le P7 du parcours **Grande École du Numérique**.
+This repository contains an application for the P7 of the **Grande École du Numérique** course.
-Cette application permet de trouver un restaurant près de son lieu de travail et d’indiquer son choix à ses collègues.
-A son ouverture, lorsqu’on est connecté, l’application affiche la carte avec les restaurants à proximité.
-On trouve la liste des restaurants qui sont proche de nous.
-On peut voir  à quelle distance se trouve le restaurant, le nombre de collègues qui aiment le restaurant et la note des avis de celui-ci représenté par des étoiles.
+This application allows you to find a restaurant near your workplace and indicate your choice to your colleagues.
+When you open it, when you are connected, the application displays the map with nearby restaurants.
+We find the list of restaurants that are close to us.
+You can see how far away the restaurant is, the number of colleagues who like the restaurant and the rating of the reviews of the restaurant represented by stars.
+Firebase is used to manage authentication by Google, Facebook and Twitter.
+User accounts and restaurant data are stored through FireStore.

-## Démarrage
+## Startup
-Pour ouvrir le projet sous Android Studio.
+To open the project in Android Studio.
-* Dans le menu VCS
+* In the VCS menu
   * import from version control
-  * git
-  * Renseigner ensuite l'URL du repository.
+  *git
+  * Then enter the URL of the repository.

 ## Auteur
 * Edouard Loussouarn